-Throughout the realm the king was praised for ending the dark days of civil war, and the famine and plague war bred.
-Yet it was King Harold's heir, Crown Prince Hal, who the public adored most of all.
-They loved the young prince as they had loved the late queen.
-The lady died trying to bring another son into the world when Hal was just five years old.
-The grief-stricken Harold vowed to the spirits he would never remarry, and Hal, the couple's only living child, became the sole vessel for the kingdom's hopes for the future.
+Throughout the realm the King was praised for ending the dark days of civil war, and the famine and plague war bred.
+Yet the public adored King Harold's heir, Crown Prince Hal, most of all.
+They loved the young Prince as they had loved the late Queen.
+The lady had died trying to bring another son into the world when Hal was just five years old.
+King Harold was so stricken with grief he vowed to the spirits he would never remarry, and Hal, the couple's only living child, became the sole vessel for the kingdom's hopes for the future.

 King Harold treasured his son more than anyone.
 But he had a country to govern.
-The precious boy was entrusted to the care of the queen's old nurse and royal servants.
+The precious boy was entrusted to the care of the Queen's old nurse and royal servants.
 These attendants were rarely further away than the child's small voice could carry, yet Hal often felt alone.
 This was especially true during the sowing and harvest seasons when the nobles left the court to oversee their estates.
-On frosty spring mornings, while peasants in the countryside tilled the soil, the little prince explored the castle.
+On frosty spring mornings, while peasants in the countryside tilled the soil, the Prince explored the castle.
 Then in autumn, as the rural folk spent the last warm afternoons of the year reaping the grain, the boy lingered in the empty great hall, gazing at the fine tapestries hung on either side of the hearth.